whoamaiii/kreativium-analytics/src/lib/cacheArchitecture.md

 - UI components: use `useAnalyticsWorker` for analysis and cached results.
 - Manager (`analyticsManager`): orchestration, profiles, and analytics triggering; avoid storing TTL-cached results.
 The TTL cache is deprecated.
-- Storage (`dataStorage`): persist data and broadcast invalidation on write.
+- Storage (`storageService`): persist data and broadcast invalidation on write.
 - Coordinator (`analyticsCoordinator`): centralized broadcast of invalidation events.

 ### Migration Path